 ➡️ Book your day trip to Islas Marietas from Sayulita here.

-Shopping in Sayulita’s artisan market was one of my favorite things to do in Sayulita!
+Shopping in Sayulita’s artisan was one of the highlights of my trip.
 Here you can find all types of Mexican arts and crafts with vendors come here from different parts of the country.

-The entrance to the market is just before the bridge leading to downtown Sayulita.
+The entrance to the market is just before the bridge leading to downtown.

 10. … And don’t forget to visit local boutiques

-Walk around the center of Sayulita, and you will find many small boutique stores where you can find anything from jewelry to clothing and home goods.
-Shopping is one of the most fun things to do in Sayulita, and you can easily spend a couple of hours exploring local stores.
+Walk around the downtown area, and you will find many small boutique stores where you can find anything from jewelry to clothing and home goods.

 11. Stop by at Mercado Del Pueblo

 Another market in Sayulita, Mercado Del Pueblo takes place on Friday morning and offers a variety of artisan arts and crafts.